 The Hub Max has a Nest Cam built-in.
 You can use the Nest Cam to check on your home while you’re away, although some of the more advanced features require a Nest Aware subscription.

 Who’s it for: Those who want a feature-rich display that serves as multiple functions.
-The Nest Hub Max is a versatile device that does it all… well almost.
+Theis a versatile device that does it all … well almost.
 It doesn’t have a built-in Zigbee Hub, so if that’s important to you, you might want to consider a different option like the Echo Show 2.

 Read our Google Nest Hub Max review

 Why we picked the Nest Hub 2nd Gen:

 Google’s Nest Hub smart display is one of the few that lacks a camera for video chatting, so you can only make voice calls using the device.
 Just like the original Nest Hub, the Nest Hub 2 doesn’t have a camera, but it has a 7-inch touchscreen that lets you better interact with Google Assistant.
 You can view recipes, watch shows, see song lyrics, see the devices in your smart home, and more.